 Installing updates is important to the health of your WordPress site, but can be a nuisance if not done thoughtfully.
 Premium WordPress themes are updated and improved often.
 These updates are important to maintain proper security on WordPress websites.
 Updates may bring some small problems to a website in which case you may have to revert to an older WordPress state.

 To prevent this, at ArcStone we vet updates before implementing them across clients' sites and keep a close eye on each site after installing the update.
 This is part of why, if you don't have a developer or IT team, it might be best to have a professional host and support your WordPress site.

 Being an open-source platform, WordPress is attractive to potential hackers.
 To mitigate this risk, again, it is always good to be knowledgeable in choosing plugins and themes for your WordPress site; always assess the quality of a WordPress plugin and install with caution.

 We all hesitate to invest in customization, as it can get expensive.
-However, if you aren't a WordPress expert and you didn't have one build out your website, then this can be an issue.
-As mentioned above, an update may cause some problems on your site.
-These updates may break up some of the functionality on site.
-If you don't have best practices employed when designing the site, this can become an issue.
+WordPress is a very flexible tool unlike many of the other drag and drop web builder tools out there.
+However, if you aren't a WordPress expert and you didn't have one develop your site, then this can be an issue.
+As mentioned above, updating core WordPress may cause some problems on your site.
+These updates may break up some of the functionality and if you don't have best practices employed when designing the site, this can become an issue.

-With all these factors to consider, we will always recommend you at least consult with a WordPress expert when building out a WordPress site.
-Many of the cons listed above could be swept away with the right person and/or agency managing your website.
+With all these factors to consider, we will always recommend you at least consult with a WordPress expert when building out a WordPress website.
+Many of the cons listed above can be swept away with the right person and/or agency managing your website.
 Consider reading our blog post on choosing a web agency to help you launch your most user-friendly and secure website yet.